drbenmorgan/FalaiseArt/FLArt/Examples/README.md

 -----------------------------

 Example of a concrete class of `art::EDProducer`, a module that can read from and write to an `art::Event`.
+In Falaise/Bayeux, the equivalent is a concrete class of `dpp::base_module`.

 It shows that minimal interface such a module has, with configuration at construction time via a bare `fhicl::ParameterSet` object, and it "produces" (i.e. writes to the event) a single integer.